pydantic/pydantic/docs/concepts/validators.md

         #> my_string='abcde'
         ```

-        1. Unlike the other validator types, *wrap* validators must be defined with a second `handler` argument,
-           even if they don't make use of it.

 !!! note "Validation of default values"
     As mentioned in the [fields documentation](./fields.md#validate-default-values), default values of fields
-    are *not* validated by default, and thus custom validators will not be applied as well.
+    are *not* validated unless configured to do so, and thus custom validators will not be applied as well.

-### Using the annotated pattern or the decorators
+### Which validator pattern to use

-While both approaches can achieve the same thing, each implementation provide different benefits.
+While both approaches can achieve the same thing, each pattern provides different benefits.

 #### Using the annotated pattern